 - Prior experience in engineering, manufacturing, or workplace safety may be beneficial.

-- Participants must be at least 18 years of age.
+- Candidates must be at least 18 years of age.

 Learning Outcomes for ISO 12100:2010 in Machinery Safety